This post may contain affiliate links. Please read my disclosure policy.

 - Put all ingredients into a saucepan and cover with 5 cups water.
 Bring to a simmer, then lower heat and cook 30 minutes.
 Strain the broth into another pan and keep warm.

 - Drop the chopped stalks into the boiling water and cook exactly 3 minutes.
 Immediately remove the stalks with a slotted spoon and put in a blender along with the parsley or spinach.
 Add a pinch of salt and ½ cup of the cooking water and puree until very smooth.

 - Heat 1 tablespoon of the butter and the olive oil in a Dutch oven or similar heavy pot over medium-high heat until the butter melts and sizzles (but doesn’t turn brown).
 Add the shallot and 1 teaspoon salt and cook softened, 1 minute or so.
 Add the rice and stir to coat with the fat until the rice begins to crackle, 1 minute.

 - Pour in the wine, stir it around and boil until it’s evaporated.
 Pour in 2 cups of the broth and bring to a steady bubble (not a violent boil) and cook until absorbed, stirring frequently for 7-10 minutes.

 - Taste the rice.
 It should be tender all around, and very slightly al dente at the core.
 Add more liquid if needed, ¼ cup at a time until you feel it’s done.
 There should be some thick, starchy liquid still left in the pot.
 You might not use all the broth.

 - Remove the pan from heat and stir in the reserved asparagus puree, remaining tablespoon butter and half the cheese.
 Stir in the lemon juice and taste the risotto for seasoning, adding more salt to taste if needed.
 Gently stir in the asparagus tops.

-- Serve in bowls, topping with some radish, watercress and fennel fronds with additional cheese on the side.
+- Serve in bowls, with additional cheese on the side.